-Students are enrolled in the JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools of Diagnostic Medical Sonography and are matriculated by Union County College.
+Students are enrolled in the Schools of Diagnostic Medical Sonography and are matriculated by Union County College.
 They are eligible to participate in all student activates at Union County College and have the same rights and privileges as all other college students.

 Students interested in the program should contact the JFK Medical Center Muhlenberg Harold B. and Dorothy A. Snyder Schools at (908) 668-2400 or (908) 668-2844.
-For additional information, please visit the school website at www.jfkmuhlenbergschools.org.
+For additional information, please visit school website at www.jfkmuhlenberschools.org.